Croydon Hills Literacy Program

 Assessments:

-Formal testing includes Reading Assessments such as PAT Reading and SPARKLE Reading Evaluation (Decodable Readers Australia), teacher created and moderated assessments, NAPLAN, SWST, Year 1 Phonics Screening Test, Oral Reading Fluency (ORF) and optional UNSW tests.
+Formal testing includes Reading Assessments such as PAT Reading, DIBELS and SPARKLE Reading Evaluation (Decodable Readers Australia), teacher-created and moderated assessments, Essential Assessment, NAPLAN, SWST, Year 1 Phonics Screening Test, Oral Reading Fluency (ORF) and optional UNSW tests.

-Informal assessment includes reading and writing assessment records linked, anecdotal notes and teacher observation.
+Informal assessment includes reading and writing assessment records, rubrics, anecdotal notes and teacher observations.

 Formal, written student reports indicating student achievement in the Literacy program are provided to parents at the end of each semester.